zat-star/cpp-docs.ja-jp/docs/cpp-conformance-improvements-2017.md

 static_assert(std::is_constructible<PrivateDtor, int>::value);
 ```

-プライベート デストラクターの場合、型が構成不可となります。 **std::is_constructible<T, Args…>** は、以下の宣言が書き込まれているかのように計算されます。
+Private destructors cause a type to be non-constructible. **std::is_constructible<T, Args…>** is calculated as if the following declaration were written:
 ```cpp
    T obj(std::declval<Args>()…)
 ```
-この呼び出しはデストラクターの呼び出しを意味します。
+This call implies a destructor call.

-### <a name="c2668-ambiguous-overload-resolution"></a>C2668: あいまいなオーバーロードの解決
+### <a name="c2668-ambiguous-overload-resolution"></a>C2668: Ambiguous overload resolution
-以前のバージョンのコンパイラでは、宣言と引数依存の参照の両方を使用して、複数の候補が見つかったときに、あいまいさを検出できない場合がありました。 このような場合、誤ったオーバーロードが選択され、ランタイムが予期しない動作になることがあります。 次の例では、Visual Studio 2017 バージョン 15.3 で適切に "C2668 'f': オーバーロードされた関数への呼び出しがあいまいです" と示されます。
+Previous versions of the compiler sometimes failed to detect ambiguity when it found multiple candidates via both using declarations and argument dependent lookup.
+This can lead to wrong overload being chosen and unexpected runtime behavior.
+In the following example, Visual Studio 2017 version 15.3 correctly raises C2668 'f': ambiguous call to overloaded function:

 ```cpp
 namespace N {